Is therapy covered by my insurance?

 Important Reminders:

-- Our office no longer accepts refill requests via email or phone.
+- Our office does not accept refill requests via email or phone.

 - Use the Secure Prescription Refill Request Link on our website.